sega-dreamcast/libfastmem/README.md

 are first copied into a temporary array that does not overlap `src` or `dst`, and the bytes are then copied from the temporary array to `dst`.

+## Installation

+This library can be installed using 2 ways:

+1. Using the `libfastmem` KallistiOS Ports (in `kos-ports`)
+2. Cloning this repository directly in your `${KOS_BASE}/addons` directory.
+In that case you just have to enter this directory and build the library with `make`.

 ## Credits

 ### memset_fast